wingkwong/leetcode-the-hard-way/solutions/0800-0899/0867-transpose-matrix-easy.md

 - `1 <= m * n <= 105`
 - `-109 <= matrix[i][j] <= 109`

-## Approach 1: Iterating over each row and transforming it in columns
+## Approach 1: Iterating over the columns and rows

-Starting from the assumption that transposing a matrix means switching the row and columns indices of the matrix by producing another matrix, the solution used was iterating over the columns of the given matrix (which are the elements inside each subarray) to create a new row for each of these columns.
+The solution used was iterating over the columns and rows of the original matrix switching their indexes and creating a new row for each column from the original matrix in order to obtain its transposed matrix.

-So for example, considering the given matrix $[[1, 2], [3, 4]]$ our solution will put the elements 1 and 3 - corresponding to the first column - on the positions of the first row and do the same for second column 2 and 4, putting on the position of the second row.
-To do that we first iterate over the first element of the matrix, which contains the row elements $[1, 2]$.
-And for each of these elements, we add an empty array to $transposedMatrix$ - representing the new row - and iterate over the matrix elements (which define the numbers of columns of the transposed matrix) to add the element at its new corresponding position until until we get the final result of $transposedMatrix$ which will be $[[1, 3], [2, 4]]$.
+For example, consider the given matrix $[[1, 2, 4], [5, 7, 8]]$ as the input.
+Starting from the first element of the first column we assign it to the first element of the first row of the transposed matrix $transposed[0][0] = matrix[0][0]$.
+Then we go to the second element of the first column and assign it to the second element of the first row of the transposed matrix $transposed[0][1] = matrix[1][0]$.
+And we repeat this process for every column of the original matrix until we get the final result of $transposed$ which will be $[[1, 5], [2, 7], [4, 8]]$.

 <Tabs>
 <TabItem value="py" label="Python">